nasa/trick/trick_sims/SIM_parachute/README.md

 specific altitudes.

 #### Parachute Deployment
-Parachute deployment is modeled, using a Trick event (in input.py) that simply increasing skydiver's
+Parachute deployment is modeled, using a Trick event (in input.py) that simply increases the skydiver's

-1. cross-sectional area and
+1. cross-sectional area (A) and
-2. coefficient of drag.
+2. coefficient of drag (C<sub>d</sub>).

 at the specified time.